landoskape/dominoes/docs/basicTDLambdaAgent.md

 How does one implement an update of the value function?
 To do so, we need to determine how the parameters of the network affect the estimate of the value.
-For this, we need the gradient of the value with respect to the parameters
+For this, we need the gradient of the value network with respect to the parameters $\theta$:
-$\theta$:

 $$\large \nabla_{\theta}f_V(S, \theta)$$